shivam710/Things-To-Do/README.md

 # Things-To-Do
-Things-To-Do is an Android application which helps user to manage their day to day task by creating a modifiable worklist.
+Things-To-Do is an Android application which helps user to manage their day to day task by creating a modifiable worklist.<br />
 This Application uses Android Architecture Components for managing UI and handling data persistence.

 # Android Architecture Components